Creatran/Modern-Methods-for-Causal-Inference/README.md

+This repository contains my homeworks, labs, and final projects for the course **Modern Methods for Causal Inference** taught by Prof. Ivan Diaz.

+*I got rich hands-on experience on causal inference from the beginning to end.
+Below is my notes describing the roadmap for causal inference.*

-A roadmap for causal inference
+# A roadmap for causal inference

 ## Step 0: Specify the scientific question